adcerro/telegramBot/README.md

 ## General info
 This is the third hand-in of the computational project of discrete structures.
 A telegram bot that generates some plots and descriptions of variables from a specific database.
 It also lets you try and create some plots in case it doesn't have them.
-However, the results might not be aesthetically pleasing.
+However, this feature is deactivated by default because the results might not be "aesthetically pleasing".

 ## Technologies
 * Python